 12. How can I offer feedback about classes and the program as a whole?

 We suggest that you express your views to individual group leaders and to the class coordinators for the courses.
-For more general feedback, we urge that you respond to the member feedback surveys we send from time to time and participate in our periodic member feedback forums.
+For more general feedback, we urge that you respond to the member feedback surveys we send via email upon the completion of the course.
 At any time, you can contact our office to share your thoughts.
 We value feedback in any of these ways and do our best to respond constructively to it.

 13. How can I make a financial contribution to BHS?